Nate Lowe Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.39 team ERA ranks 20th across all league pitching staffs.
+- The Tigers have a 4.36 team ERA that ranks 19th across all MLB pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs allowed (92 total, 1.2 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs given up (94 total, 1.2 per game).

-- In his most recent time out on Wednesday against the Kansas City Royals, the left-hander threw six innings, giving up two earned runs while surrendering six hits.
+- His last time out was on Tuesday, April 11 against the Toronto Blue Jays, when the righty went six innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.